William Elliott Whitmore: Career

 In April 2018, Whitmore signed with Bloodshot Records, with a new release expected in the fall of 2018.

 The 2018 record is a covers record called Kilonova.
 Covers include songs by Bad Religion, Bill Withers, Captain Beefheart, Johnny Cash, The Magnetic Fields, and ZZ Top.

 Whitmore has toured with Chris Cornell, City and Colour, Murder by Death, Clutch, Lucero, Converge, Red Sparowes, Modern Life is War, Frontier Ruckus, Frank Turner, Esmé Patterson and The Low Anthem.

 His live act features Whitmore's distinctive deep baritone voice, and features Whitmore playing the banjo or guitar while singing, though on occasion he performs a cappella.
 He sometimes tours with a full band, but often plays roots-folk music as a solo act.

+Two documentaries about Richard Proenneke, "From the Heartland to the Great Northwest" and "The Living Wilderness" are narrated by Whitmore.
+For years, William's grandmother, Edith Tweedy, was a pen pal of Richard's.

 Whitmore has a long-term musical relationship with his cousin Luke Tweedy, head engineer and producer at Iowa City's Flat Black Studios.

 Middle Western

 In 2016, Whitmore and musician and producer David Zollo formed the folk band Middle Western.
 An upcoming record is planned.
 Other members of Middle Western include Stephen Howard (guitar, bass), Stevie Doyle (guitar, bass), and Brian Cooper (drums).